 I resonated with art and the world of the artist so much that I left secondary school and pursued art at A-level and at degree level, all the while with not much more exposure to ‘alternative’ art than the two female artists I mention above.
 It was enough for me though; I had the bug.

 During my art foundation and degree years white tutors would encourage me to make work specifically about ‘my heritage’, often without going to any lengths to understand the nuances of my heritage for themselves.
-In fact often assumptions would be made based purely on my appearance and surname, but without the proper understanding that only comes through genuine conversation. (cut to montage of me explaining why I am not necessarily the person in the staffroom/meeting etc. to represent or authenticate something Indian).
+In fact often assumptions would be made based purely on my appearance and surname, but without the proper understanding that only comes through genuine conversation (cut to montage of me explaining why I am not necessarily the person in the staffroom/meeting etc. to represent or authenticate something Indian).
 I did produce some installation pieces that referenced my Indo-Guyanese ancestry but I feel the work lacked depth.
 I was still relatively young then and I was not strongly identifying as anything ‘other’– having spent most of my youth simply trying to fit in to predominantly white spaces.
 I didn’t understand what about my heritage/identity I was supposed to be making art about; At that time I was quite immersed in seeing and feeling through through the same lens as everyone else.
 Also, I hadn’t encountered examples of others like me who had made art about their heritage or cultural influences.
 Furthermore, even outside of the art world there were very few people who were like me anywhere on television, in magazines or as characters in books.
-It felt like my brownness was being superficially cited as a resource to be drawn on to make my work more interesting.
+It felt like my brownness was being superficially cited as a resource to be drawn on to make my work more interesting; What are the chances that my fellow white students were encouraged to do the same?
 There was also an assumption that I had stories and resources associated with my ethnic and cultural background to hand, by nature of just being brown, which I didn’t.
 In an earlier blogpost I talk about the pattern that I have witnessed and experienced, for children of immigrants to be somewhat disconnected from their roots.
 This can happen as a result of trying to ‘fit in’, keenness to assimilate the dominant culture of a place, loss of information due to movement – forced or otherwise, or deliberate erasure.
 (In fact it is with this in mind that during Lockdown, I shared my home learning video prompt Home School Rebel.
 The video invited parents to ditch the official home learning schedule and spend some time sharing family stories.)

 I completed my degree having never really found my own voice in my art work, I could draw and paint but my concepts were underdeveloped – by my own judgement.
 Fortuitously though, my degree was Fine Art with a minor in Community Art, which meant that I spent a portion of my degree working with groups of children, older people, teens and other sub groups making art.
 I loved it.
 I found that I could work well with others to create art.
 Art and creativity had meant so much to me and I enjoyed seeing others realise it as a powerful tool for connecting with feelings and expressing oneself.
 I still enjoyed the ‘high’ art world through regular visits to galleries but I had also opened up to creativity as a tool for everybody.
 I started to believe that art should be for all and that creativity was not a gift bestowed on the few but actually alive in all of us.
 As my journey continued, I came to know a few more female artists; Georgia O’Keeffe, Niki De Saint Phalle, Shirin Neshat to name a few.
 Yet still I did not question, with any real urgency, where the black or brown artists were.
 I completed my degree and went straight on to complete a secondary art PGCE course, to become an art teacher.